-The windshield guard is designed to prevent the top link rising above the designated limit and destroying the glass.
+The windshield guard is designed to prevent the top link rising above the designated limit and destroying the glass in the windshield.

-- Install the guard by securing the 1 inch hitch pin through the right side holes and the power unit top link mount.
-Clamp the guard in place using the clamp plate and 1⁄2 x 2-1/2 in bolts, lock washers, and nuts. - 2.
+- Install the guard by inserting the hitch pin in the right side of the windshield guard and through the power unit top link mount as shown to the right. - 2.
 A chain is located on the side of the guard to secure the top link to the guard when the table is not connected to the power unit and a quick disconnect is required.
-Attach the chain using a 5/16 x 1" bolt, two flat washers, and a c/lock nut. - An extra hole is located on the guard to relocate the existing wire clip to the guard, keeping the electrical lines in order.
+Attach the chain using a 5/16 x 1" bolt, two flat washers, and a c/lock nut. - 3.
+An extra hole is located on the guard to relocate the existing wire clip to the guard, keeping the electrical lines in order.
 Attach the clamp using a 3/8 x 1-1/4" bolt, lock washer, and nut.